esphome/esp-web-tools/README.md

 state | The current [state](https://github.com/esphome/esp-web-tools/blob/main/src/const.ts)
-message | A description of the current state manifest | The loaded manifest chipFamily | The chip that was detected;&nbsp;"ESP32" \| "ESP8266" \| "ESP32-S2" \| "Unknown Chip"
-details | An optional extra field that is different [per state](https://github.com/esphome/esp-web-tools/blob/main/src/const.ts)
+message | A description of the current state manifest | The loaded manifest build | The manifest's build that was selected chipFamily | The chip that was detected;&nbsp;"ESP32" \| "ESP8266" \| "ESP32-S2" \| "Unknown Chip" details | An optional extra field that is different [per state](https://github.com/esphome/esp-web-tools/blob/main/src/const.ts)